Ruthless Vapor is a Southern California e-juice manufacturing company that has transformed the vaping industry since 2011.

 Sticking to one flavor after a while will cause sensory adaptation, and you will not be able to taste the different flavor notes.
 One solution will be to add different flavor profiles to your rotation.
 Having different flavor profiles such as custard flavors, fruit flavors, and menthols will be a good way to avoid getting used to one flavor.
 Wine tasters will often start off with dry white wines and move up to heavier flavors to prevent taste fatigue.

 Being dehydrated will make it hard for the flavor to reach your taste buds.
-Saliva plays a vital role on your sense of taste as it chemically interacts with the food you’re eating.
+Saliva plays a vital role in your sense of taste as it chemically interacts with the food you’re eating.
 With dehydration being a side effect of vaping, it’ll be important to drink water more than usual.

 Many vapers in the community have resorted to using pure menthol flavors to refresh and shock the palate.
 Others have noted that menthol flavors take longer for your taste receptors to adapt and one of the many reasons vapers love menthol.

-Having poor oral hygiene will impact your ability to taste your e-juice, and you will notice a bad taste in your mouth.
+Having poor oral hygiene will impact your ability to taste your vape juice, and you will notice a bad taste in your mouth.
 Making sure you have healthy gums and reducing the possibilities of infection by brushing your teeth and flossing will help immensely.
 Vapers have noted that using mouthwash and a tongue scraper also help in being able to taste your e-juice better.
 Using mouthwash is one way to refresh your palate although there may be a temporary loss in taste.

 One way to avoid sensory adaptation is to let time take its course.
 If you’re vaping continuously, your taste receptors will get used to the flavor, and you will get vaper’s fatigue.
 There is a reason why wine tasters take a break between samples and eat crackers to cleanse the palate.